-Campfires are an essential part of camping, but they can also be a hazard.
-Respecting local fire bans means you're doing your part to prevent the cause and spread of wildfires and ensure that the Sunshine Coast—and British Columbia—is a safe place for everyone to enjoy.
+Campfires are often thought of as part of the camping experience, but they can also be a hazard.
+Drier, hotter summers have resulted in significant wildfires in British Columbia.
+Everyone who visits or lives here has a part to play to prevent the cause and spread of wildfires and ensure that the Sunshine Coast—and British Columbia—is a safe place for everyone to enjoy.

 Here are our tips to keep yourself and others safe during camping season:

 1. Check to see if there are any active wildfires before your trip.